-- 7. To the extent the court accepts and/or processes filings associated with the time-sensitive and/or essential functions described in paragraph 6, or performs preliminary administrative work on files to prepare for the resumption of services, such acceptance and/or processing shall not alter the designation and application of the court holidays and extensions provided by this Order. - 8.
-The time for conducting civil and criminal jury trials is extended as follows: - a.
-In accordance with the statewide orders issued by the Chief Justice on March 23, 2020 and March 30, 2020, all civil jury trials are suspended and continued for a period of sixty 60 days from March 23, 2020 (until May 22, 2020).
-However, the court finds good cause to suspend and continue civil jury trials up to an additional 90 days from May 22, 2020 (until August 24, 2020).
+- 7. To the extent the court accepts and/or processes filings associated with the time-sensitive and/or essential functions described in paragraph 6, or performs preliminary administrative work on files to prepare for the resumption of services, such acceptance and/or processing shall not alter the designation and application of the court holidays and extensions provided by this Order. - In accordance with the statewide orders issued by the Chief Justice on March 23, 2020 and March 30, 2020: - a.
+All jury trials are suspended and continued for a period of sixty 60 days from March 23, 2020.
 The court may conduct a trial at an earlier date, upon a finding of good cause shown or through the uses of remote technology, when appropriate.
-Good cause to suspend and continue civil jury trials up to an additional 90 days is based on the following circumstances: